cdli-gh/annodoc/index.md

 The most consistent way to annotate such cases would be to interpret the copula like a morphological case (or, if non-clitic, as a ,focus particle).
 Requires deeper study.
 This is, however, not relevant to administrative texts.

 Both these models violate the underlying morphology.

+Hayes mentions that copula seems to be able to replace any case marker (but can also appear in combination with them).

+### Hard examples

+Collect examples here that are not satisfactorily analyzed, yet.

+	# Hayes p.354, NSGU 15
+	1		1	di-til-la		Ditila	0	root
+	2		2	dug4-ga-ni-zid		Duganizid,	5	ERG
+	3		2	dumu-		the son	2	appos
+	4		2	szesz-kal-la-ke4		of Sheshkala	3	GEN
+	5		3	igi-ni		testified and said	16	acl	nominalizer marked at bi-in-dug4-ga -- I'm not sure whether this is the verb of a nominal complement
+	6		3	in-{ga2}gar{ar}		and said	5	parataxis
+	7		4	mu-lugal		"By the name of the king,		ABS	"It is hard to say how mu-lugal ties in syntacically with the rest of the sentence.
+Perhaps, mu-lugal is the subject of a nominal sentence and what follows is a predicate."
+(Hayes p.355)
+	8		5	nin-dub-sar		Nindubsar,	12	ABS
+	9		5	dumu-		the daughter	8	appos
+	10		5	ka5-a		of Kaa,	9	GEN
+	11		6	dam-sze3		as a wife	12	TERM
+	12		6	HA-tuku		let me take her."
+7	acl
+	13		6	bi2-in-dug4-ga			6	ccomp	nominalizer extends to the testimony
+	14		7	nin-nam-ha-ni		of Ninnamhani	16	ABS	Hayes postilates genitive here, we use ABS (copular argument) 15		8	ur-{d}lamar		and Ur-Lamar	14	appos
+	16		9	nam-erim2-am3		it is an oath.
+1	parataxis
+	17		10	dug4-ga-ni-zid		Duganizid	19	ERG
+	18		11	nin-dub-sar		Nindubsar	19	ABS
+	19		11	ba-an-tuku		married.
+16	parataxis
+	20		12	mu-lugal		By the name of the king	31	TERM	mu...sze3 "because" (acl+GEN+TERM), marked on ba-ni-gad3-da-sze3
+	21		12	dug4-ga-ni-zid-da		to Duganizid,	29	LOC	instead of earlier DAT
+	22		13	ab-ba-ni		while (Duganizig's) father	24	ABS
+	23		13	ama-ni		and mother	24	ABS	not appos, but double ABS according to Hayes p.356 24		13	nu-u3-zu-bi		were unaware,	21	acl+COM	-bi stands for -bi-da, morph. conjunction; for clausal arguments, not annotated as conjunction, but as acl+COM
+	25		14	nig2-{d}ba-u2		Nig-Bau	29	ERG	before, we annotated the swearer as ABS, but here, we take mu-lugal to be ABS, hence ERG. find a systematic solution
+	26		14	ab-ba-		father	25	appos
+	27		14	Ha-la-{d}ba-u2-ka-ke4		of Hala-Bau	25	GEN
+	28		15	mu-lugal		By the name of the king	29	ABS	case unclear 29		15	ba-ni-pad3-da-sze3		had sworn	20	acl+GEN	mu...sze3 "because" (acl+GEN+TERM)
+	30		16	Ha-la-{d}ba-u2-ka-ke4		Hala-Bau 	31	ERG	Hayes gives no case, but -e is ERG (the action isn't agentive, though) 31		16	ba-tag4		was set aside.
+19	parataxis
+	32		17	ur-ki-gu-la		Ur-Kigula	33	ABS
+	33		17	maszkim		was bailiff.
+31	parataxis
+	#		#	(space)
+	34		18	lu2-{d}szara2		Lu-Shara,	38	ABS
+	35		19	lu2-{d}ib-gal		Lu-Ibgal,	34	appos
+	36		20	lu2-digir-ra		Ludigira,	34	appos
+	37		21	ur-{d}isztaran		and Ur-Isztaram	34	appos
+	38		22	di-kur5-bi-me		were the relevant judges.
+33	parataxis
+	39		23	mu		The year	1	date
+	40		24	...		...
+39	ccomp

 ## Mapping to UD